 Alternative 1 was judged to meet the Purpose and Need; however, because of its location, it would result in significantly more construction disturbances to biological resources and wetlands including vernal pools, as compared to the proposed Project.
+The Alternative 1 Site C embankment and inundation areas would have overlapped vernal pool habitat that may have been occupied by one or more listed and other special-status species.
+Aquatic habitat suitable for breeding CTS were located within 0.5 mile of several ponds and larger seasonal pools (Merced County, 2009).
 For these reasons, Alternative 1 was not carried forward for further analysis.